Statistical Software and Blind Users

 Last version tested: 1.9-2

 RStudio is a development tool for combining R commands, output, and graphs with regular text for creating a blended document.
-It is not accessible for screen reader users (Windows and Linux have been tested) and there is no parallel way of working using all of the RStudio practices; alternative modes of operation can be used such as use of Sweave within base R functionality, or use of the knitr package for creation of R markdown documents.
-(I'm using Sweave and R markdown with knitr already.)
+It is not accessible for screen reader users (Windows and Linux have been tested) and there is no parallel way of working using all of the RStudio practices; alternative modes of operation can be used such as use of R markdown within base R functionality.
+I use R markdown documents as my primary means of working, and I don't use RStudio.

 I've had a quick look at this development tool/text editor for linking R work together and managing it all.
 It is accessible but I suspect that the learning curve for Tinn-R on top of the R learning curve might make it a poor option for the novice user.
 If I was to choose between it and using R markdown, then markdown is the way to go.